zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/towards_efficient_complementary_security_analysis/README.md

 We first compared different LLMs of various sizes and architectures in a 3-shot CoT setup.
 The results of this experiment are provided in the [results](./results/) and [self_consistency_results](./self_consistency_results/) directory.

-After identifying Qwen2.5 32B, GPT-4o, and Phi-4 as the most accurate models for our use case, we repeated our 3-shot CoT experiment using the SC approach, which further improved the performance of the selected models.
+After identifying Qwen2.5 32B, GPT-4o, and Phi-4 as the most accurate models for our use case, we repeated our 3-shot CoT experiment following the Self-Consistency (SC) approach, which further improved the performance of the selected models.
 The provided [evaluation.ipynb](evaluation.ipynb) notebook demonstrates how to utilize our data and print the results for each model across all possible thresholds.

 The following figure visualizes the results of GPT-4o, Qwen2.5 32B, and Phi-4 in the SC environment across various thresholds.